 They’re at that sweet age where their innocence dominates but they’re growing into their identities.
 Keeping them entertained (especially by books) can prove to be a challenge.

-I’ve done all the work so that you can buy books for them without any fuss.
-Here’s all the information you need to get started.
+We’ve done all the work so that you can buy books for them without any fuss.

 Mystical and Diverse